top of page

 IMG_7551_edited.jpg

-The tragic event did not mark Rina, who as a good Neapolitan thought it was a sign of destiny that shouldn't be forced; in reality Rina, deep down in her heart, while dreaming of America, did not want to leave her land or her family.
+The tragic event did not mark Rina, who as a good Neapolitan thought it was a sign of destiny that should not be forced; in reality Rina, deep down in her heart, even though she dreamed of America, did not want to leave her country, nor her family.
+After the war, Rina began a career studded with successes.
+She sang a vast operatic repertoire, but her acclaimed masterpiece was “Lucia di Lammermoor” by G. Donizetti, which she also mentioned shortly before passing away.

-Until 1970 he played solo roles of primary importance, treading the stages of many important theaters in Italy including the San Carlo in Naples, the Verdi in Salerno, the Petruzzelli in Bari, the Eliseo in Rome, the Massimo in Palermo, the Teatro Nuovo (La Scala) in Milan.
+Until 1970 he interpreted solo roles of primary importance, appearing on the stages of many important theatres in Italy including the San Carlo in Naples, the Verdi in Salerno, the Petruzzelli in Bari, the Eliseo in Rome, the Massimo in Palermo, the Teatro Nuovo (La Scala) in Milan.

 Call